-- 1. Click Add in Group Resource Definitions. - 2.
-In the Resource Definition dialog box, select the group resource, application resource, in the Type box, and enter the group name appli1 in the Name box.
+- 1. Click Add in Group Resource List. - 2.
+The Resource Definition of Group(failover1) dialog box is displayed.
+In the Resource Definition of Group(failover1) dialog box, select the group resource type application resource in the Type box, and enter the group resource name appli1 in the Name box.
 Click Next. - 3.
-Select Resident in the Resident Type.
+The Dependent Resources page is displayed.
+Specify nothing.
+Click Next. - 4.
+The Recovery Operation at Activation Failure Detection and Recovery Operation at Deactivation Failure Detection pages are displayed.
+Click Next. - Select Resident in the Resident Type.
 Specify the path of the execution file for the Start Path.
-Click Next.